Skip to main content

 9 mentions Positive Neutral Negative

-• “Any and all characters are met and dealt with in a calm and quick fashion; which is to say the character design is new and refreshing.”
+• “Any and all characters are met and dealt with in a calm and quick fashion; the character design is new and refreshing.”

 • “Gomez, the player character, is an adorable Kirby-like example of simplistic, minimal character design made endearing and lovable.”